 Which apps can I use Private Relay in?

 Unlike VPN apps, Apple’s Private Relay service can only be used on Safari.
-Although Private Relay is integrated system-wide, the new privacy measure will only be activated if you’re visiting websites on Apple’s own Safari browser.
+Although Private Relay is integrated system-wide, the privacy measure will only be activated if you’re visiting websites on Apple’s own Safari browser.

 This means, any data used by apps on WiFi or mobile data will remain unaffected and both the apps and your network provider will be able to able to access your IP Address.